Thomakiin/typing-game/README.md

 <h2> About: </h2>
 <p>
-I created this app as a learning exercise for myself to get more fimiliar with react, and to play with CSS animations and sounds!
+I created this app as a small learning exercise for myself to get more fimiliar with react's use state hook, and to play with CSS animations and sounds
 </p>

 <h2> How to Play: </h2>